2026 in UFC: Paramount and CBS partnership

 On August 11, 2025, the UFC announced a seven-year media rights agreement with Paramount Skydance Corporation worth $7.7 billion.
 Paramount+ will exclusively stream all events for seven years, starting in 2026.
 Some numbered events will also air on CBS.
 The agreement will allow the UFC to move away from pay-per-view as events will stream on Paramount+ at no additional cost.
 All 13 of the UFC's flagship events and 30 Fight Nights a year will be streamed on the Paramount+ service.
 UFC CEO and President Dana White announced the UFC would produce four big events per year on CBS, and that the UFC's planned card for the White House on June 14th, 2026 would be one of those events.

 White House event

-To commemorate the 250th anniversary of the United States, the UFC plans to hold a historic mixed martial arts event on the grounds of the White House in June 2026, marking the first professional sporting event ever staged at the presidential residence.
+To commemorate the 250th anniversary of the United States, the UFC held a historic mixed martial arts event entited UFC Freedom 250 on the grounds of the White House in June 2026, marking the first professional sporting event ever staged at the presidential residence.

-The event was first announced by President Donald Trump on July 3, 2025, during a rally at the Iowa State Fairgrounds: On August 29, 2025, UFC CEO Dana White confirmed via social media that plans for the event had been finalized, stating, "We had the meeting at the White House...
+The event was first announced by US President Donald Trump on July 3, 2025, during a rally at the Iowa State Fairgrounds: On August 29, 2025, UFC CEO Dana White confirmed via social media that plans for the event had been finalized, stating, "We had the meeting at the White House...
 The White House fight is on."

 On October 6, 2025, President Trump announced that the event would take place on June 14, 2026, coinciding with his 80th birthday.

+Post‑Fight bonus increases

+Beginning in January 2026, starting with UFC 324, the UFC increased its post‑fight bonus structure, raising Performance of the Night and Fight of the Night awards from $50,000 to $100,000, and introducing additional $25,000 bonuses for any knockout or submission not selected among the standard four post‑fight awards.

+New rankings system

+The UFC introduced official rankings in February 2013 using a weekly media voting panel.
+On June 20, 2026, the promotion began replacing that system with the Meta UFC Rankings, an Elo‑based mathematical model designed to prioritize objectivity through factors such as opponent quality, activity, and decay for long layoffs or outdated wins.
+The new framework removes pound‑for‑pound rankings and minimizes human involvement, with the media panel continuing only during a transition period.